watertreader/Cousera/Inferential_Statistic/Assignment.md

 For our Hypothesis test, we see that the p-value we get is 0.003 which is less than 0.05, our significance level.
 So, from this, we see that if our Null hypothesis was true, we would get the value of 187 meters only 0.003% of the time.
 This makes our null hypothesis look ridiculous.
 And since the value is way less than 0.05, we will reject the null hypothesis and conclude that there is significant difference between the effect of dark chocolate versus white chocolate on cyclists.
 In addition, we can say that dark chocolate performs much better than white chocolate.

 ## Conclusion
-From this, we can conclude that there is significant difference between the performance of cyclists when they took chocolates versus their performance when they did not take chocolates.
+From this, we can conclude the following:
+  * There is significant difference between the performance of cyclists when they took chocolates versus their performance when they did not take chocolates.
 Chocolates seem to have a positive effect on their performance.
-In addition, consuming dark chocolate gives a greater performance boost than consuming white chocolates.
+  *  In addition, consuming dark chocolate gives a greater performance boost than consuming white chocolates.

 ## Reference
   * R. K.; Brouner, J.; Spendiff, O. Journal of the International Society of Sports Nutrition.
 2015 12:47